Don’t go out there… It’s FREEZING!

 If our temperature is too low, the hypothalamus makes sure that the body generates and maintains heat.
 If, on the other hand, our current body temperature is too high, heat is given off or sweat is produced to cool the skin.

-The hypothalamus automatically adjusts keep our internal body temperature at an average of 37°C.
+The hypothalamus automatically adjusts to keep our internal body temperature at an average of 37°C.

 If our core temperature falls below, 37°C then we may experience Hypothermia.